×

 • Croatian is spoken as a national language in: Austria.

 You will also get to know the continents where Norwegian and Croatian speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Croatian language is 23.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Croatian language is 23.
 Find all the information about these languages on Norwegian and Croatian.

 Norwegian and Croatian Language History